Brett Delaney: Hull Kingston Rovers

 In July 2022, Delaney joined Hull Kingston Rovers as a forwards coach.
 He had previously agreed to join from the upcoming 2023 season under Willie Peters, but made the move early following the interim appointment of Danny McGuire.
 In April 2023, Delaney signed a two-year contract extension with Hull KR alongside fellow coach David Hodgson.

 During Delaney's time at Hull KR, the team's defensive record improved from 22.52 points conceded per game in 2022, to 12.07 in 2024.
 In October 2024, he was linked with a move to Castleford, and his exit from Hull KR was announced on 23 October.

 Castleford Tigers

-On 29 October 2024, the Castleford Tigers confirmed that Delaney had been appointed assistant coach, working under new head coach Danny McGuire.
+On 29 October 2024, Castleford Tigers confirmed that Delaney had been appointed assistant coach, working under new head coach Danny McGuire.
 He would be reunited with McGuire, whom he had played and coached alongside previously, and would lead on defensive coaching and structures.

+On 27 May 2026, Castleford announced that Delaney had departed the club.